GravityPDF/gravity-pdf-documentation/docs/v6/templates/cellulose.md

 ### Main Heading
 * The main heading is included at the very start of your PDF, before any other content.
 Merge tags are supported.
 * Leave the field blank to disable.
-* This option replaces the "Show Form Title" setting.
-To replicate, use the `{form_title}` merge tag.

 ### Logo / Image
 * This image is positioned in the top-left of the first page of the PDF.
 The height of the image will be no greater than 175px (15 millimetres or about 0.6 inches).
 * An image 500px wide will be a suitable resolution in most cases.
 To ensure your PDF generates quickly and the PDF file size stays small, we recommend using an image under 1MB.

 ### Cell Border Color
-* Set the cell border colour for the field label and user response.
-The default colour is Alto (hex `#d4d4d4`).
+* Set the cell border color for the field label and user response.
+The default color is Alto (hex `#d4d4d4`).

 ### Cell Border
 * Cell borders are shown by default.
 When this checkbox is ticked, the PDF will not show any borders around the field label or user response.